cantThinkOfName/buildupspeed/README.md

 # buildupspeed
 I made this game for Ludum Dare 45

-Thank You so much for playing.
+Thank you so much for playing.
 I hope my game was good.